lumiaJJ/learninggit/readme.txt

-git is version control application
+git is a version control application!!! we need this to manage our code.